How much does a new boiler cost? Boiler Installation Costs & Prices

 Read on, and we’ll explore all the new boiler costs that you could encounter and the factors that influence them, so you can budget accordingly and find the right solution at a price that fits your budget.

 One of the biggest factors in your new boiler cost will be the brand of boiler that you choose.
-The brand of boiler that you buy will not only affect the price of your new boiler, but it could also affect the lifespan of your new boiler.
+The brand of boiler that you buy will not only affect the price of your new boiler, but it could also affect the lifespan of your new boiler, irrespective of the boiler replacement cost.

-However, if you choose a cheaper brand, then you could find that you’ll need another boiler replacement sooner than expected.
+However, if you choose a cheaper boiler brand, then you could find that you’ll need another boiler replacement sooner than expected.
 You might also expect to pay more for repairs and servicing, particularly if you buy a new boiler from smaller boiler manufacturers.
+This needs to be taken into account when working out the total new boiler cost over the projected lifespan.

 As such, you should take the time to explore the new boilers on the market currently, and read reviews of the manufacturers before you commit to a new boiler.
 Some new models from respected brands offer energy-efficient features that can reduce the cost of your heating bills, so it might be worth paying more for your boiler now to save on the cost of heating your home in the future.